johnpapa/vscode-peacock/docs/guide/README.md

 ![Peacock Windows](/assets/peacock-windows.png 'Peacock Windows')

+## Quick Usage

+Lets see Peacock in action!

+1. Open the command palette (command + shift + p for Mac or control + shift + p for Windows/Linux)
+1. Type `Peacock:`
+1. Choose `Peacock: Change to a favorite color`
+1. Choose one of the pre-defined colors and see how it changes your editor

 ## Features

 Commands can be found in the command palette.
 Look for commands beginning with "Peacock:"